leeweiming3/tp/docs/DeveloperGuide.md

 ### search command

-search command searches candidates whose attributes match all the corresponding attributes (i.e. intersection of all the matches).
+The search command searches candidates whose attributes match all the corresponding attributes (i.e. intersection of all the matches).
 Phone, email and country are matched by equality, while name, comment, tag are matched by substring of the candidate attributes.
 The search operation is executed as follows:

 Step 1.
 The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.